Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Discussion

 AT2024aehp has several characteristics that distinguish it from the other LFBOTs in this paper.
-Its optical light curve exhibited a plateau beginning five days after peak light.
-Its radio emission displayed a substantial rebrightening over 100 days after its discovery.
-Out of all the LFBOTs discussed, AT2024aehp is one of the closest to the nucleus of its host galaxy, with a projected distance within 1 kpc.
+Its optical light curve exhibited a plateau at $M=-19$\,mag from 5--50\,d, behavior we can rule out in AT2023vth and AT2024qfm but not in AT2022abfc, AT2023fhn, and AT2023hkw.
+AT2024aehp is also an outlier in terms of radio evolution.
+As shown in Figure~\ref{fig:radio-lc} and Figure~\ref{fig:radio-sed}, AT2024aehp dramatically brightens in radio luminosity at a later time than the other transients we have discussed, by over an order of magnitude in all frequencies between the $t_{\mathrm{rest}}\sim70\,$d and $t_{\mathrm{rest}}\sim120\,$d epochs.
+In contrast, the radio emission of other LFBOTs has already peaked by $t_{\mathrm{rest}}\sim120\,$d and begun to shift to lower frequencies.
+AT2024aehp is also one of only two LFBOTs to have a localization that is consistent with it being a nuclear transient (the other being CSS161010).

 The properties of AT2024aehp are reminiscent of TDEs.
-TDEs also exhibit late-time radio brightening \citep{horesh2021, cendes2024} and have a slower optical light-curve decay, following $t^{-5/3}$ \citep{evans1989}.
+Most observed TDEs occur in the nucleus as they involve the galaxy's central supermassive black hole \citep{gezari2021}, exhibit late-time radio brightening \citep{horesh2021, cendes2024}, and have a slower optical light-curve decay following $t^{-5/3}$ \citep{evans1989}.
 While known TDEs have optical rises lasting weeks \citep{blagorodnova2017}, a TDE from an intermediate-mass black hole could have a much shorter rise \citep{kuin2019,perley2019,Gutierrez2024}.
 Indeed, the transient AT2024puz---which produced luminous optical/UV evolving on a $\approx20\,$d timescale as well as luminous ($10^{44}\,$erg\,s$^{-1}$) X-ray emission---was posited to be an object intermediate between LFBOTs and TDEs \citep{Somalwar2025}.
 Observations of AT2024aehp are ongoing, and a detailed analysis of this transient will be presented in future work.